|

 Missouri, and Mississippi; another joins currents running 1,400 miles

-the final one descends more than 1,300 miles to the Gulf of California;
+and Columbia; the final one descends more than 1,300 miles to the

-his way to Yellowstone.
-He was the first white man known to cross the
+on his way to Yellowstone.
+He was the first white man known to cross

 Engineers named the crossing as Union Pass.

-The Dubois-Union Pass Corridor is one segment of a three-pronged complex
+Pass Corridor is one segment of a three-pronged complex of historic

-Jackson and Dubois regions.
-Union Pass is a National Forest Register Historic
+regions.
+Union Pass is a National Forest Register Historic Place on

-Place on the Continental Divide and is located at the northwest end of
+the Continental Divide and is located at the northwest end of the

 Three different mountain ranges rise in the distance to heights of